dcsfilice/QMEE/assignment6/README.md

 Here, there are clearly no problematic outling residuals that we would have to worry about when using our data in a linear model.

 # Inferential plot

+This plot shows the model estimated means for each genetic line.
+The varying distribution of these means highlights the hypothesized presence of genetic variation associated with the phenotypic expression of mating duration.